MasonManning/Javascript-Notes/README.md

 It is important to know the difference between 'not defined' and undefined because they can lead to very common errors and knowing exactly what is the cause will result in a swift resolution.

+## Primitive Data Types
+Javascript has a total of 7 Javascript primitive data types.
+The Null primitive is sort of special and could be considered to be in a seperate category.
+The null primitive returns 'object' from the typeof operator.
+This is due to every object being derived from null.
+1. String
+2. Number
+3. Boolean
+4. Symbol
+5. Undefined
+6. BigInt
+7. Null

+## Structural Data Types
+There are 3 structural data types in javascript.
+In order to check what structural data type an object is use the 'instanceof' operator.
+1. Object
+2. Function
+3. Array